dgobbi/vtk-dicom/Documents/CharacterSet.md

 1. MACRON and FULLWIDTH MACRON
 2. OVERLINE and FULLWIDTH MACRON
-3. REVERSE SOLIDUS and FULLWIDTH REVERSE SOLIDUS
-4. YEN SIGN and FULLWIDTH YEN SIGN
+3. YEN SIGN and FULLWIDTH YEN SIGN
-5. CENT SIGN and FULLWIDTH CENT SIGN
+4. CENT SIGN and FULLWIDTH CENT SIGN
-6. POUND SIGN and FULLWIDTH POUND SIGN
+5. POUND SIGN and FULLWIDTH POUND SIGN
-7. MINUS SIGN and FULLWIDTH HYPHEN-MINUS
+6. MINUS SIGN and FULLWIDTH HYPHEN-MINUS
-8. NOT SIGN and FULLWIDTH NOT SIGN
+7. NOT SIGN and FULLWIDTH NOT SIGN
-9. EM DASH and HORIZONTAL BAR
+8. EM DASH and HORIZONTAL BAR
-10. FULLWIDTH TILDE and WAVE DASH
+9. FULLWIDTH TILDE and WAVE DASH
-11. TILDE and FULLWIDTH TILDE
-12. PARALLEL TO and DOUBLE VERTICAL LINE
+10. PARALLEL TO and DOUBLE VERTICAL LINE

-The use of the romaji character set (implied by the ISO IR 2022 13 defined term) causes some specific issues regarding compatibility mapping, since it does not contain tilde or backslash (REVERSE SOLIDUS).
-So when encoding to ISO 2022 with romaji in G0, tilde is converted to FULLWIDTH TILDE (in JIS X 0212) and backslash is converted to FULLWIDTH REVERSE SOLIDUS (in JIS X 0208).
-This is done to avoid tilde and backslash from appearing as MACRON and YEN, respectively.

-This romaji-specific compatibility mapping is yet another reason to avoid the use of ISO IR 13 unless half-width katakana are absolutely necessary.

 ## Korean via ISO 2022